jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/anti-resume-2018.md

 But if I will be working with a visual designer, I believe that he will not be having a problem working with me beause I intend to decouple my code from the UI so that my code will not be very affected with UI changes and UI changes will not affect so much my code.

+### I don't know how to do this CQRS and Event Sourcing thing

+... even thought I think this will have a very important role in the next few years

 --------------------